mpbauer/quarkus-petclinic-rest/README.md

 ## Security configuration

-In its default configuration, Petclinic doesn't have authentication and authorization enabled

-> :construction: This section is currently under heavy construction.
-At the moment JWT based authentication is not implemented yet
+A Role Based Access Control is enabled by default when running the application with the `prod` and `test` profile.
+When you start the application in `dev` through `./mvnw quarkus:dev` authentication is disabled by default.

-### Enable Authentication
+### Disable Authentication

-In order to use the JWT based authentication functionality, you can turn it on by setting the following property in the `application.properties` file:
+In order to disable access control, you can turn it off by setting the following property in the `application.properties` file:
 ```
 petclinic.security.enable=false